npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_budget_balance.md

 1. In the blue navigation pane on the left, select **Budget**. <br/>This opens a budget spreadsheet.
 2. In the budget spreadsheet, check the header of the budgeted month:
     *  If it displays the **Available to Budget** amount with a zero or positive balance, the total expenses are within the limits of the total income.
 You budgeted well.
     *  If it displays the **Overbudgeted** amount with a negative balance, the total expenses exceed the total income.
-You need to eliminate overbudgeting by [adjusting the amounts budgeted into categories](mydoc_budgeting_expenses#to-budget-money-into-a-category).
+Eliminate overbudgeting by [adjusting the amounts budgeted into categories](mydoc_budgeting_expenses#to-budget-money-into-a-category).
         {% include image.html file="HeaderOverbudgeted.png" alt="Header of the budgeted month" %}

 ## To identify and eliminate overspending: